aisharris/switch/README.md

 - Install [Docker Engine](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) as standalone binaries.
 - Minimum free space of 7 GB.
 - The system is designed for Linux environments.
 If you do not have access to a Linux system, you can either utilize a virtual Linux machine or employ a Docker image of a Linux environment.
-- If using virtual enviorment for set-up, pre install virtualenv.
+- If using virtual environment for set-up, pre install virtualenv.

 ## Installation